csc7/PP5_CI_GDEC/README.md

 - ##### **Header**

-In order to achieve the goals related to an easy navigation and finding of products, a fixed navigation menu in the header is implemented, which also contributes on accessibility to the main parts of the e-commerce and on responsiveness.In the same area.
+In order to achieve the goals related to an easy navigation and finding of products, a fixed navigation menu in the header is implemented, which also contributes on accessibility to the main parts of the e-commerce and on responsiveness.
+In the same area.
 The logo of the e-commerce is placed to the left, in the middle there are a search field on top and the navigation menu below, and on the right two icons can be found that link to the account sign-in/sign-up/sign-out and bag.

 - ##### **Top banner**